usc-ee250-spring2020/GrovePi-EE250/ee250/lab04/part1/README.md

 The code in this directory is from just the TCP portion of the YouTube tutorial linked below.
 First, watch the video.
 Then, read through the tcpClient.py and tcpServer.py files.
-Run the files like in the video to test out the program.
-Once you are done, move on to part 2.
+Run the files *in just your VM* like in the video to test out the program.
+We will be integratingOnce you are done, move on to part 2.

 https://www.youtube.com/watch?v=bTThyxVy7Sk&index=6&list=PL1A2CSdiySGIPxpSlgzsZiWDavYTAx61d